Solid camera with three lenses

 But with that said, the Xiaomi Mi 9 does a fantastic job of picking and choosing those features in order to offer a really refined, crisp, and very enjoyable experience for much less — the 6GB/128GB option will set you back 499 euros (~$566).
 It actually performs better than the Huawei Mate 20 Pro in terms of gaming prowess (Snapdragon 855 > Kirin 980).

-Really, there’s nothing out there that can compete with this proposition right now.
 Normally the super-expensive devices get there first with features like the latest processor, but in this case you’re getting the very latest tech at a very reasonable price.
-Of course that competition will come in time, but for now the Xiaomi Mi 9 is in a league of its own.

-Unless there’s something missing that you just can’t live without — like a headphone jack, higher resolution, or a bigger battery — then it is a hearty recommendation.
+Unless there’s something missing that you just can’t live without — like a headphone jack, higher resolution, or a bigger battery — then the Mi 9 is a hearty recommendation.
 If you really want a device that can turn heads, go for the transparent model.